 Mathematics at Gonzaga University in August 2015 as a lecturer.
-This past summer he earned his Ph.D in Mathematics at the University of California, Riverside, where he studied Lie Theory and Representation Theory.
-Outside of academics, Jeffrey enjoys running, hiking, and watching sports.
+This past summer he earned his Ph.D in Mathematics

 Katharine Shultis earned her

 BA from Scripps College (Claremont, CA) in mathematics and chemistry, her

 Katharine Shultis MA in mathematics from UC San Diego, and her PhD in 2015 from the University of Nebraska - Lincoln.
 Her research is in commutative algebra.
 When not teaching or doing research, Katharine enjoys weight-lifting and baking.